 2) Segment your list data by your target personas.
 This necessary act is the backbone of your marketing automation strategy.

 You must understand the needs, pain points and interests of the individuals you are targeting so that you can make better content recommendations to them as they investigate, interact with your company and move down their individual buyer pathways.

 Showing this understanding of your target audience(s) through great content allows you to build a relationship with them because they are more likely to engage with you and then finally convert.

 3) Think through and develop the buyer journey.
 The great thing about marketing automation is that it allows you to thoughtfully move your prospects ever closer to making a final decision to work with you.

-The journey includes 1) a trigger event like an email, direct mailer, word of mouth recommendation, online ad or another touchpoint; 2) a review phase where you deliver videos, podcasts, infographics and more to keep their interest, and 3) the purchase decision, aided by content like white papers, awards and case studies that will then lead to an engagement with your company.
+The journey includes 1) a trigger event like an email, direct mailer, word of mouth recommendation, online ad or another touchpoint; 2) a review phase where you deliver valuable content through videos, podcasts, infographics, articles, blog posts, emails and more to keep their interest, and 3) the purchase decision, aided by content like white papers, awards, testimonials and case studies that will then lead to an engagement with your company.

 Think through each stage of the journey and put yourself in the shoes of your prospect.
 What would be the contents of the trigger?
 What are the different formats you should use (email, ad, etc.)?
 What would the prospect need to do to trigger subsequent content pathways (email, mailer, text, voice, targeted posts, etc.)?
 How many different paths can they take and what is the content involved in each?

 Also, consider that the prospect could discover you at any point throughout their investigative journey.
 They could be just beginning or nearing a decision.
 As a marketer, you need to think through these phases and determine what triggers what to happen and what content they will receive and what will happen based upon how they interact with that content.